3D Scope II-LC coverage chart

 Table of Contents

-This article provides measurement information to determine the coverage area for a 3D Scope II counter dependant on the device mounting height.
+This article provides measurement information to determine the coverage area for a 3D Scope II counter dependent on the device mounting height.

 Detection Area for 3DScope II and 3D II LC (Low Ceiling)